Identifying Your Target Keywords

 Create a List of Keywords from Scratch

 You can manually create a list of target keywords, but you'll need to do a bit of research.
 To build a good list of targeted keywords, you need to anticipate how people are going to search for content like yours.
 For example, if you're writing a thought leadership article about SEO practices, you want to think about how people are going to find that content.
 What are your potential readers trying to find out?
 You've probably identified a target audience before you created your article, so you can use your target audience to get your target keywords.

 For example, if your target audience is marketing managers, they might be researching ways to increase traffic and conversions without spending too much budget.
 You could target related keywords such as "increase", "conversions" and "organic traffic" and obviously "SEO".
 You could also include words that describe a similar goal to "increase", such as "grow" and "optimize".

 Including Synonyms in Your Target Keywords

 When aiming for findability, try to get a good range of keywords.
 Sometimes people use terminology that you don’t necessarily want to use heavily in your article.
-It might be dated terminology or simply terminology that you prefer not to use.
+It might be outdated terminology or simply terminology that you prefer not to use.
 But that doesn’t mean people who search for these keywords won’t find your article useful.
 You still want your article to show up for these searches.

-For example, we recently renamed some terminology on our own product.
-What we used to call linguistic resources , we now call a guidance package.
+At Acrolinx, we occasionally rename terminology for our own product.
+For example, what we used to call "linguistic resources", we now call a "guidance package".
 However, we know that people need a while to catch up on the new terminology.
-We still anticipate that people will use the keyword linguistic resources when searching for help.
+We still anticipate that people will use the keyword "linguistic resources" for a while when searching for help.
 That's why we still include this keyword in the content.
 We don't want to use obsolete terminology, but it's helpful to mention that "product X" used to be called "product Y" or is also known as "product Z".
 This is a useful way to include a target keyword without detracting from the consistency in your terminology.